rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 end
 ```

-Let's create a header partial that can be included in all our view files and that has links to Log Out and Sign Up:
+Let's create a header partial that can be included in all our view files and that has links to Log Out and Sign Up in `app/views/layouts/_header.html.erb`:

 ```ruby
 <% if current_user %>
   Hello <%= current_user.email %>!